Persian music master Shajarian who backed Iran protests dies

 “I am familiar with this guest for the past 15 years.
 We are friends and I cut my hair based on its order to reach an understanding,” he said.
 “After that, I will come back and will continue my artistic works.”

 Upon the news of Shajarian's passing, many Iranians offered their condolences on social networks.
-The official IRNA news agency called Shajarian a “unique" music artist.
+The official IRNA news agency called Shajarian a “unique" artist.
+For the first time in over a decade, state TV showed file footage of the singer.

-Later Thursday, Jam Hospital said Shajarian's body was taken to the Tehran cemetery, in preparation for transfer to the northeastern town of Toos, about 750 kilometers (470 miles) from Tehran, where he will be buried.
-The town is near Shajarian’s birthplace, the city of Mashhad in Khorasan Razavi province.
+Later Thursday, Jam Hospital said Shajarian's body was taken to the Tehran cemetery, in preparation for transfer to Toos, where he will be buried, a town near Shajarian’s birthplace of Mashhad in Khorasan Razavi province.

+When news of the burial place filtered down to the crowd outside the hospital, some started chanting against the decision, alleging the family had picked the location under government pressure.

+Shajarian's son Homayoun, a singer like his father, denied this and begged the crowd not to turn the gathering into a political conflict.

 Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.